GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 #### Visualizing the log data

 From BigQuery, we read data into Colab, where it can be plotted in charts.
-Colab is an iPython notebook service hosted by Google with many GCP services pre-configured for ease of use.
+Colab is an iPython notebook service hosted by Google with many Google Cloud services pre-configured for ease of use.
 Follow these steps to query the log tables in BigQuery and process the results in Python

 1. Open the [Colab](https://colab.research.google.com/github/GoogleCloudPlatform/professional-services/blob/master/examples/web-instrumentation/load_test_analysis.ipynb) sheet in Chrome.